myideaisgood/LC-FDNet_plusplus/README.md

 ## Guidelines for Training / Evaluation Codes

-1. Install JPEG-XL
+1. Install FLIF
-   1) Download JPEG-XL from https://gitlab.com/wg1/jpeg-xl and follow the installation process
+   1) Download FLIF from https://github.com/FLIF-hub/FLIF/blob/master/README.md and follow the installation process
-   2) Change the directory name 'libjxl' to 'jpegxl'
+   2) Change the directory name to 'flif'

 2. Check configurations from config.py